Anshikaag-28/Anshika-FlyRank-ML/work/capstone_report_template.md

 ## 3. Baseline

-## 3. Baseline

-The transparent rule or score you built first.
-Why it's a fair comparison, and its numbers on the same data and metric as your model.

-### Baseline

 The baseline is a transparent **CTR-position opportunity score** developed in Week 4.
 It prioritizes pages with meaningful search exposure whose observed CTR is below the typical CTR for pages in a similar average-position bucket.

 Pages are first divided into four position buckets using `avg_position`: **Top 3 (0–3), Page 1 (3–10), Page 2 (10–20), and Deep (>20)**.
 For each bucket, the expected CTR is calculated as the **median CTR of the training pages in that bucket**.